bardiamdn/finance-app/README.md

 # MadaniLab Finance

-**MadaniLab.Finance** is a dashboard that helps you analyze your financial transactions.
+**MadaniLab.Finance** is a simple, one-page dashboard that helps you analyze your financial data.
 Track your income and expenses to gain better insights into your financial health.

 ## Installation